arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that focuses around using 3 Pokemon that are soul bound together in Pokemon HeartGold.

-**PLEASE NOTE THAT I HAVEN'T LISTED EVERYTHING IN THIS CHALLENGE YET SO HONESTLY JUST WAIT UNTIL I MAKE AN OFFICIAL ANNOUNCEMENT THAT IT'S DONE.
-THE PATCHES ARE NOT PUBLIC YET SINCE I'M STILL MAKING TWEAKS SO PLEASE BE PATIENT.**
+**PLEASE NOTE THAT THIS PAGE IS A WORK IN PROGRESS.
+CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE.
+NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.** Join Discord for bugs/feedback: [https://discord.gg/5QFdXGh](https://discord.gg/5QFdXGh)

 **Challenge by [Arex](https://twitch.tv/Arex)**

-Special thanks to DS Hacking community members Kalaay and Yako for helping with changing hardcoded stuff for EXP and Fantafaust for help with HM QOL updates.
+Special thanks to the following: Kalaay and Yako for helping with changing hardcoded stuff QOL including the EXP split.
+Fantafaust for HM QOL integration.
+AdAstra and Mixone for DSPRE and tools.
+PyroMike for the initial Intro Patch this was built on.
+All the wonderful people from Kingdom of DS Hacking.

 ## **Core Rules**